calebtech/DataAnalysis/README.md

 ##### Pre-requisites

 - Access to WHMCS admin area.
-- Gateway account with API access, you can sign up on https://portal.dns.business, read and accept all the terms and condition and then request live or OT&E server.
+- Gateway account with API access, you can sign up on https://portal.dns.business, read and accept all the terms and condition and then request live or OT&E server credentials.

 NOTE: DNS Gateway has a production as well as a test server environment.
 The test server environment is called OTE.
 We urge you to test the WHMCS Registrar module in our OTE environment, before pointing it to production.